 A numismatist is a person who studies and/or collects coins, paper money, and related objects such as medals, awards and other objects used as instruments of exchange.
-Additionally, the numismatist will research the history pertaining to the objects he or she collects.
-Most commonly the word numismatist refers to a person that studies and collects coins.
-This can include coin dealers, researchers and historians that specifically focus on coins and paper money.
+Additionally, the numismatist will research the history of the objects he or she collects.
+Most commonly, the word numismatist refers to a person that studies and collects coins.
+This can include coin dealers, researchers, and historians that specifically focus on coins and paper money.

 Collecting versus Accumulating

 Many people collect a variety of different objects.
-This can include art, stamps, toys, rocks/minerals, quilts, baseball cards, comic books, dolls, beer cans, action figures, etc. What sets numismatics apart from other types of collections is that money has a certain universal appeal.
+These types of collections can include art, stamps, toys, rocks/minerals, quilts, baseball cards, comic books, dolls, beer cans, action figures, etc. What sets numismatics apart from other types of collections is that money has a certain universal appeal.

 Many people have a jar or can on their dresser or countertop in which they deposit their pocket change every evening.
 This does not make them a numismatist nor a coin collector.
 This is more of an accumulation of coins rather than a collection.

 A coin collector will spend time organizing their collection into specific categories.
 This may include type sets, date and mint sets, year sets, and commemorative coins, just to name a few.
 The coin collector will house their collection in albums, folders or organized into special cases.
 Additionally, the coin collector will catalog and label the coins in his or her collection.